Alta Badia and its history

 The 1st World War, in which also main destinations for visitors to Alta Badia were involved, brought tourism to a halt.

 In the years between the 1st and the 2nd World War, tourism in the Dolomites began to grow again.
 The time was right for winter tourism.
 The first ski school was opened in Corvara in the 1930s and the first lift in 1938 on the Col Alto run - a sledge lift that took the people up the mountain in a large sledge.
-The sledge lift was replaced by Italy's first chair lift in 1946.
+1946 the sledge lift was replaced by Italy's first chair lift which went into operation in 1947.

 Gradually, inns, mountain huts and guest houses were built.
 Alta Badia evolved into a leading international tourism destination without loosing sight of its own roots.